People unvaccinated against Covid-19 risk the most serious virus of their lives, expert says - Local News 8

 By Madeline Holcombe, CNN

-With vaccination rates still not at the threshold needed to stop the spread of Covid-19, most Americans who have not previously been infected or received vaccinations will likely contract the rapidly spreading Delta variant, one expert said.
+With vaccination rates still not at the threshold needed to stop the spread of Covid-19, most Americans who are unprotected will likely contract the rapidly spreading Delta variant, one expert said.

 “And for most people who get this Delta variant, it’s going to be the most serious virus that they get in their lifetime in terms of the risk of putting them in the hospital,” Dr. Scott Gottlieb, commissioner of the US Food and Drug Administration during the Trump administration, told CBS’ “Face the Nation” Sunday.